 How to format an internal or external drive on Windows

 Your Windows hard drive may be partitioned into several different drives.
 Aside from your primary C drive, you may have smaller internal drives with names like D, E, F, etc. External drives are, again, hardware like USB drives or other external storage devices.
-Luckily, it’s much easier to format all of those drives, because they don’t contain the OS.
+Luckily, it’s much easier to reformat all of those drives, because they don’t contain the OS.